MattSurabian/proxpn-bash-client/README.md

 ### Non-Interactive Mode

-This script typically requires interaction from the user to select an exit node to connect to, however the `--remote` flag (also: `-r`, `-remote`) allows this script to be run in non-interactive mode.
+This script typically requires interaction from the user to select a protocol and an exit node to connect to, however the `--remote` and `--proto` flags (or: `-r`, `-remote`, `-p`, `-proto`) allows this script to be run in non-interactive mode.
-The `--remote` flag expects the name of the exit node to connect to and is case sensitive.
-To automatically connect to the New York City exit node, for example, use the command: `sudo proxpn --remote NYC`.
+The `--proto` flag expects the name of the protocol to use (`udp` or `tcp`) and the `--remote` flag expects the case senstive name of the exit node to connect to.
+To automatically connect to the UDP New York City exit node, for example, use the command: `sudo proxpn --proto udp --remote NYC`.

 ### How does this script work?